If you are thinking about transferring money from another country back to New Zealand, make sure you have all the facts before making your decision.

 If you want to transfer money from your UK pension fund back to New Zealand, you must use a New Zealand Registered Overseas Pension Scheme (ROPS).
 You cannot transfer your UK pension savings into your KiwiSaver scheme.

-Once your pension has been transferred, you cannot transfer it back so we strongly recommend you speak to an authorised financial adviser first.
+Once your pension has been transferred, you cannot transfer it back so we strongly recommend you speak to an financial adviser first.
 You should also consider speaking to an international tax expert.

 If you’re in a defined benefit scheme, it’s rarely in your best interests to transfer your savings to New Zealand.
 To learn more read